My current (Nikon) gear, and how it evolved

 The D810, compared to the D7100 and D3X:

-Look carefully below, and you’ll see that in all the important “picture quality” cases, the D810 is the clear winner.
+In all the important “picture quality” cases, the D810 is the clear winner.
 (That’s why I wanted one!)
 I agonized over this, because at the time of my decision-making, Photokina 2016 had come and gone, and it didn’t look like there would be a D810 replacement coming immediately, which could have made the existing used prices (around $2200 to $2400, as of October, 2016, plus memory cards) drop to within my maximum budget.
-I therefore eliminated the D810, at least for now.
+I decided to wait on purchasing a D810, at least for a while.

-Looking at the data above, you can see that the D3X has about the same dynamic range as my D7100, but has a slightly better Signal-to-Noise ratio, a slightly better Tonal Range, and slightly higher Color Sensitivity.
+According to the the data on the various "graphs and charts" sites on the net, the D3X has about the same dynamic range as my D7100, but has a slightly better signal-to-noise ratio, a slightly better tonal range, and slightly higher color sensitivity.
 Since I'm already quite happy with the D7100's results, these are all positives.